You are considered an Active participant if

 Notwithstanding the rules above, if you are deposed or removed in accordance with the Constitution and Canons, you generally will not be considered Active unless you have earned 25 or more years of Credited Service or were classified as Deemed Active as of December 31, 2017.

 This is the contribution amount that your employer is required to pay CPF on your behalf.
-As of 2018, the contribution amount is equal to 18% of your Total Assessable Compensation.
+The contribution amount is equal to 18% of your Total Assessable Compensation.
 If you are employed by multiple employers, each one is billed based on the portion of your Total Assessable Compensation that it pays or provides to you.

 There are certain situations in which you may pay personal Assessments.